Karma Karnak, Luxor, Egypt

 DAY EIGHT – THURSDAY

-07:00 to 08:30 Breakfast
+07:00 Breakfast

-10:00 Check out
+Check out

-Notes: Order of sailing and touring is subject to change locally
+Notes: Order of sailing and touring is subject to change locally.

-NB: Evening dress code: Smart casual Afternoon tea only served when vessel is sailing (not docked).
+NB: Evening dress code: Smart casual.
+Afternoon tea only served when vessel is sailing (not docked).

 Recommended Tour Package